sajrashid/KlipperConfig/BTT Manta M8p v2/README.md

+# Klipper Configuration for Manta M8P v2.0

+  Firmware MCU selection STM32H723 with a "128KiB bootloader" "25 MHz &crystal"

-# Klipper Command to flash via DFU
+## Klipper Command to flash via DFU

 After the sd-card has been imaged